 Head and Neck Care

-Here at Mass.
-Eye and Ear, we care for children with a wide variety of head and neck masses.
-These include inflammatory lesions, congenital masses, and both benign and malignant neoplasms.
-Knowledge of these conditions and their clinical presentations is essential to their proper diagnosis and management.
+In our pediatric ENT department, we care for children with a wide variety of head and neck masses.
+These include inflammatory lesions, congenital masses, and both benign and malignant neoplasms (new, abnormal growths).
+Our physicians who are specially trained in pediatric ear, nose, and throat care understand these conditions and their clinical presentations—and will work with you to properly diagnosis and manage your child’s mass.